m-lm/taproot/README.md

 # Taproot

-Taproot is a simple in-memory key-value store written in C++ with minimal dependencies, supporting on-disk data persistence and fast in-memory reads/writes.
+Taproot is a simple in-memory key-value store written in C++ with minimal dependencies, supporting data persistence and fast in-memory reads/writes.

 -----